jenkinsci/job-dsl-plugin/docs/JCasC.md

   - file: ./jobdsl/job.groovy
 ```

-NOTE: Relative paths are resolved relative to the current working directory of the Jenkins server,
+Note that relative paths are resolved relative to the current working directory of the Jenkins server,
 which may not necessarily be the same as `$JENKINS_HOME`, depending on how your server was started.

 ```yml